What is the Australian Heritage Grants?

 - improve engagement with, and awareness of, the National Heritage values of one or more of the listed places

 - improve access to one or more listed places

-- be completed by 30 June 2020.
+- be completed by 29 February 2024

-To be eligible you must:
+To be eligible you must either:

-- be a site and land owner of one of the listed places, or have the support of the site and land owner of one of the listed places
+- be a site and land owner of one of the listed places, or have the written support of the site and land owner of one of the listed places

 and be one of the following entities:

-- a State/Territory agency or body
+- an Australian State/Territory government agency or body

-- a local government agency or body
+- an Australian local government agency or body

 - Commonwealth corporate entity